 Cooking oils are a pantry staple — and you’ll save by buying them at Trader Joe’s.
 A 16.9-ounce bottle of Trader Giotto’s organic, extra virgin olive oil is $5.99.
 The same-size bottle of 365 organic, extra virgin olive oil sells for $7.99.

 Coconut oil, which can be used for skin and hair care in addition to cooking, also sells for less at Trader Joe’s than at Whole Foods while giving you a bit more — $4.99 for a 16-ounce jar versus $5.99 for a 14-ounce jar of the organic variety.

 Trader Joe’s also undercuts Whole Foods on the price of sugar.
 For 32 ounces of organic cane sugar, the price is $3.49 at Trader Joe’s versus $3.79 at Whole Foods for the same amount.

 However, Whole Foods has bulk options on other sweeteners.
-You can get 23.5 ounces of raw agave nectar for $5.99, whereas you’ll be paying $3.29 at Trader Joe’s for 11.75 ounces of the same amount.
-Trader Joe’s carries 16 ounces of honey for $5.99, but Whole Foods sells its 365 brand for $8.99 for 24 ounces.
+You can get 23.5 ounces of raw agave nectar for $5.99, whereas you’ll be paying $3.29 at Trader Joe’s for 11.75 ounces.
+On the other hand, Trader Joe’s carries 16 ounces of honey for $5.99, but Whole Foods sells its 365 brand for $5.49 for 12 ounces.

-When it comes to pancake mix, Trader Joe’s is the winner by default: An 18-ounce package of gluten-free buttermilk pancake and waffle mix is $3.99 there.
+Both stores also carry gluten-free pancake mix.
+An 18-ounce package of gluten-free buttermilk pancake and waffle mix is $3.99 there.
 Whole Foods does not have a gluten-free equivalent, but if gluten is not an issue for you, a 32-ounce package of 365 organic pancake mix can be had for the same price.